sharpie7/BeebFpga_MiSTer/Readme.md

 ## Installing and Using

+### Main Version

+Most users will just want the main version described here.

 Copy the file `releases/BBCMicro_YYYYMMDD.rbf` to the `Computer` or `Computer/_Alternative` folder on the root of the MiSTer primary SD card.
 You can then select the file from the MiSTer boot menu or set to autoboot by editing the `bootcore` in `MiSTer.ini`.

+### ICE (In Circuit Emulator) Version

+The ICE (In Circuit Emulator) Version contains special functions to enable debugging of system operation at the level of 6502 instructions.
+This is intended for advanced users who need a machine code level monitor/debugger.
+Most users can skip this section.

+The ICE Version includes the [AtomBusMon](https://github.com/hoglet67/AtomBusMon) debugger for the main CPU on the BBC B and Master 128.
+Due to memory limitations the ICE Version does not support sideways RAM in ROM slots 4-7, the co-processor, or the Music 5000.

+Copy the file `releases/BBCMicro_ICE_YYYYMMDD.rbf` to the `Computer` or `Computer/_Alternative` folder on the root of the MiSTer primary SD card.

+The AtomBusMon interface is connected to an internal UART that is accessible via the Hard Processor System (HPS) on the DE-10 Nano.
+To access this from a host computer perform the following steps:
+- Connect a computer to the `UART` USB port on the DE-10 Nano.
+- On the computer open a serial terminal to the DE-10 Nano at 115200 baud.
+- Logon to the MiSTer Linux command line on the DE-10 Nano using the user ID `root` and password `1`.
+You may need to send a `return` character to get a logon prompt.
+- From the Linux command line connect to via the internal UART to the ICE.
+This can be done with the command `picocom -b115200 --omap delbs /dev/ttyS1` (i.e. connect to serial device `/dev/ttyS1` at 115200 BAUD with the Delete key mapped to backspace).
+- For how to use the ICE refer to the [AtomBusMon Wiki](https://github.com/hoglet67/AtomBusMon/wiki).
+- Note that you may get some logging messages from Linux mixed in with the AtomBusMon output!
+- To quit picocom use `Ctrl-A Ctrl-X`.

+Note that AtomBusMon is loaded with the 65C02 software branch.
+This can be used on both the BBC B 6502 and the Master 128 62C02, but it won't correctly disassemble "illegal" 6502 opcodes.

 ## Filing Systems